fshasan/blog-bridge/README.md

 ```
 ### Membership Plan

-There are two types of membership plans that a user can choose.
-As a user, he/she can upgrade or downgrade their membership plan based on their current membership plan status.
-The types of plans are shown here:
+User can choose between two types of membership plans.
+They have options to upgrade or downgrade their membership plan.

 ```json
     "Plan": [